edennis-bot/podcast/EPISODE-00-Introduction/README.md

 In my experience, scientists love to talk, so to keep things brief I’ve got my timer here, and I’m going to step in whenever your answers start to get out of hand.

 1. Whats the deal with deal with artificial intelligence?
 Why can't people agree on how to define AI, and what counts?
-- ED - I guess part of this comes down to having to define intelligence, which gets a bit philosophical.

 2. According to Neil Lawrence, a professor of machine learning at the University of Cambridge, it would be more appropriate to call a lot of today's AI technology "computers and statistics".
 What's he getting at?